 - Environmental considerations mandatory in the GATE model for product and process development.
-Based on interviews conducted during 2010, supporting tools and training materials developed and released to further improve application of checklist. - Standardized Life Cycle Assessment procedures used to assess new products' environmental impact throughout their life cycle. - Ongoing program to phase out use of hazardous substances in manufacturing and products. - ABB continuing its internal energy efficiency program, with target to reduce energy use by 2.5 percent per year.
+Supporting tools and training materials have been developed to further improve application of checklist. - Standardized Life Cycle Assessment procedures used to assess new products' environmental impact throughout their life cycle. - Ongoing program to phase out use of hazardous substances in manufacturing and products.